carbon-language/carbon-lang/docs/design/generics/details.md

   // Equivalent to: impl as Equatable;
 }
 ```

+An `impl`...`as` constraint in an `interface`, or `constraint`, definition must
+still use `Self` in some way.
+It can be the implicit `Self` when nothing is
+specified between `impl` and `as`, or it can be an argument to either the type
+or interface.
+For example:

+-   ✅ Allowed: `impl as Equatable`
+-   ✅ Allowed: `impl Self as Equatable`
+-   ✅ Allowed: `impl Vector(Self) as Equatable`
+-   ✅ Allowed: `impl i32 as CommonTypeWith(Self)`
+-   ✅ Allowed: `impl Self as CommonTypeWith(Self)`
+-   ❌ Error: `impl i32 as Equatable`
+-   ❌ Error: `impl T as Equatable` where `T` is some parameter to the interface

+This restriction allows the Carbon compiler to know where to look for facts
+about a type.
+If `impl i32 as Equatable` could appear in any `interface`
+definition, that implies having to search all of them when considering what
+interfaces `i32` implements.
+This creates a coherence problem, since then the
+set of facts true for a type would depend on which interfaces have been
+imported.

 When implementing an interface with an `impl as` requirement, that requirement
 must be satisfied by an implementation in an imported library, an implementation